Which Tenancy Agreement?

 Other clauses: All tenancies also have an ‘additional clauses’ section where you can add your own clauses or use one of the precedents on our additional clauses page.
 These include, for example, break clauses and clauses to allow access for a gardener.

-If the clause you want is not on our extra clauses page, you can ask in the forum and in most cases we will draft one and put it online for you.
+If the clause you want is not on our additional clauses page, you can ask in the forum and in most cases we will draft one and put it online for you.

 See also :

-Otherwise, if you are a Landlord Law member, click the start button below to go to the main tenancy agreements page.
-For more information about membership, click the join now information box.
-But first, Landlord Law members should visit the New Tenancy Checklist page:
+If you are a Landlord Law member, click the start button below to go to the main tenancy agreements page.
+For more information about membership, click the Join Now information box.
+But first, we suggest Landlord Law members visit the New Tenancy Checklist page: